Originally held on Friday, June 17, 2016| 9:00 am – 1:00 pm

 On-Demand: $199 Member| $299 Nonmember

-Materials Only (No CLE Credit): $99 Member| $129 Nonmember* New York residents will be charged the New York sales tax for all audio visual purchases.
+Materials Only (No CLE Credit): $99 Member| $129 Nonmember

-Grunfeld, Desiderio, Lebowitz, Silverman & Klestadt LLPElisheva M. Jasie
+Grunfeld, Desiderio, Lebowitz, Silverman & Klestadt LLP

 Vice President and Assistant General Counsel